Simhyeon/r4d/docs/meta.md

 ### DONE

+* [x] Make colored optional
+* [x] ~~Dry run~~ Discard run
+- Problem is dry run doesn't prevent fileio fileout or redir
+* [x] Authority option
+- Disable IO,Syscmd,Shell by default
+- And enable it by user input
+- Create : AuthFlagStruct with stores array of u8 which represents u8 number of enum values.

+* [x] BUG :::: Sys cmd fails to parse arguments... shit
+- Simply bypassed with default greedy and space split
+* [-] BUG :::: On debug mode, include triggers newly nested prompt...
+- Well this might not be a bad idea to be frankly speaking
 * [x] Make proper documentation for codes(docs.rs)
 * [x] Consider adding custom basic macros
 - This is very much easy so why not